rehldeal6/SpiraUnplugged/README.md

 ### Adding or changing videos that will play during standby
 The standby videos directory is specified in `config.yml` with the `standbydirectory` option.
 For example, in this repository, it's located at `/opt/zanarkand/standby/`.
 It contains pre-downloaded videos to play during an extended outage.
 The streaming software will randomly pick one of these videos in that directory to play during the downtime.
 To remove a video from being shown during standby, simply delete the video.
 To add a video to the directory, see [Downloading using a playlist](#downloading-using-a-playlist) or
 [Downloading a specific video](#downloading-a-specific-video).
-** PLEASE NOTE ** - When downloading a standby video, please make sure to add the `-o /opt/zanarkand/standby/%(title)s` option to the command.
+** PLEASE NOTE ** - When downloading a standby video, please make sure to add the `--output /opt/zanarkand/standby/%(title)s` option to the command.
 This will make sure the downloaded video will have the proper name.

 ### Changing the currently streaming video to play another video
 In `config.yml` there is an option called `current_status` that points to the file that handles the currently streaming video.
 It's probably in `/opt/zanarkand/current_status.yml`.
 It should look something like this (this is the very first video of the stream):